 Establish an environment of healthy competition where stakes are measured, rewards are earned, and everyone is driven toward a common goal.
 Healthy competition also has the added benefit of creating a buzz around strategic initiatives, keeping teams thinking and talking (positively) about work.

 Step 2: Gain Buy-In

 The most effective gamification strategies involve soliciting input from the people who will be playing the game.
 This also promotes ownership within the team to make the game successful.
-A survey of by TalentLMS found that the vast majority of respondents were in favor of point systems, multiple difficulty levels, real-time performance feedback, online learning, and leaderboards that allowed them to compete with colleagues.
+A survey by TalentLMS found that the vast majority of respondents were in favor of point systems, multiple difficulty levels, real-time performance feedback, online learning, and leaderboards that allowed them to compete with colleagues.

 Step 3: Create the Game

 Gamification is not only about contests—it’s also about applying game-design elements and principles in non-game contexts.
 These three techniques will turn a temporary bump in numbers into sustainable success:

 - Keep it simple.
 The concept, the game itself, and the goal of the game should be easy to explain and understand.

 - Make it voluntary.
 Forcing someone to participate will only increase his or her level of disengagement.